typelevel/typelevel.github.com/src/blog/contributing-guidelines-2026.md

 We have published a new [contributing guide](/projects/contributing-guide.md) for Typelevel organization projects and a [start contributing guide](/community/start-contributing.md) for new contributors!

 These guidelines cover similar ground to [the ones](/gsoc/ai.md) we have provided to Google Summer of Code applicants in the past.
 The new guide is an evergreen document to point any new contributor to for guidance.
-It covers where to start on an issue, copyright, and how to structure pull requests, and permitted use of AI tools.
+It covers where to start on an issue, copyright, how to structure pull requests, and permitted use of AI tools.

 ### AI-assisted Contributions